Home » Heart Rate » Running Stamina: 5 Tips To Increase Your Endurance

 After your run, cool down your body to allow your blood pressure and heart rate to gradually return to normal.
 Cooling down is similar to warming up.
 It should consist of stretching exercises and slower, gentler motions for 3 to 10 minutes.
 This is especially important when you go on longer runs.
 There are various methods by which you can ensure good rest between sessions.

-In conclusion, there are a number of factors that influence the development of your stamina and running endurance.
+There are a number of factors that influence the development of your stamina and running endurance.
 Do your best to keep these factors in mind and you will slowly but surely see impressive results.
 This is not a process that can be completed overnight, but if you stay consistent you will start to see that distances that were once taxing are now light work.
 That’s the aim.